 Customer support is a reactive game.
 You are only needed to engage when a customer is specifically asking for help.
-It’s not necessary to anticipate issues although it can be beneficial.
-On the level of execution this could be considered a fundamental difference.
+It’s not necessary to anticipate issues, although it can be beneficial.
+On the level of execution, this could be considered a fundamental difference.

-Because customer service is a proactive game.
-You have to build product to product or service to service connections that your customers won’t be able to make during the purchase or check out process.
+Because customer service is a proactive game, you have to build product-to-product or service-to-service connections that your customers won’t be able to make during the purchase or check-out process.
 The purpose here is to maximize a customer’s gains from doing business with you.

 Technicality vs. Relation and Perception

-Customer support deals strictly with technical issues and revolves around reducing the technical drawbacks of a product.
+Technical support deals strictly with technical issues and revolves around reducing the technical drawbacks of a product.
 It’s all about making sure the customer can avail the benefit they paid for when they purchased from you.

 Customer service does kind of a similar job, but it involves the facets of your whole business instead of just one product.
 Your company or business isn’t a random collection of products or services.
-Ideally they ought to be interconnected to deliver a unique experience for your customers.
+Ideally, they ought to be interconnected to deliver a unique experience for your customers.

 Customer service is supposed to enable this process of connecting a product’s benefits with other benefits that your business offers (not necessarily as other products either).
 This connection is what intrigues customers, developing a relationship and shaping their perception of your enterprise.